jamiebuilds/jamie.build/_posts/2014-01-04-favorite-software.md

 ---
+type: article
-layout : post
+layout: post
-title  : Favorite Software
+title: Favorite Software
+tags:
+  - 'Software'
+  - 'Mac'
+  - 'OS X'
+  - 'Linux'
+  - 'Chrome'
 ---

 <div class="message">This post comes word for word from my <a href="https://github.com/thejameskyle/favorite-software">Github Repository</a>.
 If you have any suggestions or corrections, feel free to make them there.
 I'll try and keep this post up to date with the repository.